SpacePlant/OffWinSamples/README.md

 # How to Build
 1. Clone the repository with `git clone --recursive`.
-2. Build the OffWinLib project from the OffWinLib solution to ensure that dependencies are installed properly.
-3. Build the OffWinSamples solution.
+2. Build the OffWinSamples solution.